-This traditional Indian style festival sees an astonishing 30,000 camels converge on the tiny desert town of Pushkar.
+This increasingly famous festival sees an astonishing 30,000 camels converge on the tiny desert town of Pushkar.
 The camels are dressed up, shaved, entered into beauty contests, paraded, raced, and traded.
 An entertaining sight indeed!
 Do arrive a couple of days before the official starting date to catch the most camel trading action.
 Hot air balloon rides are an added attraction.
 Find out more in this essential guide to the Puskhar Camel Fair.

 - Where: Pushkar, Rajasthan.